 In March 2016, we initiated a Phase 1 clinical trial of our novel antifungal candidate, VL-2397.
-The randomized, double-blind trial will evaluate safety, tolerability and pharmacokinetics of VL-2397 at single and multiple ascending doses in otherwise healthy volunteers at one U.S. clinical site.
-We intend to develop VL-2397 as a front-line therapy for invasive pulmonary aspergillosis and as part of a combination regimen for preemptive treatment of fungal infections, which may represent a meaningful commercial opportunity within the global market for systemic antifungals.
-The FDA recently granted us orphan drug and qualified infectious disease designation for VL-2397 for the treatment of invasive aspergillosis.
+The randomized, double-blind trial evaluated safety, tolerability and pharmacokinetics of VL-2397 at single and multiple ascending doses in otherwise healthy volunteers at one U.S. clinical site.
+We intend to develop VL-2397 as a front-line therapy for invasive pulmonary aspergillosis which may represent a meaningful commercial opportunity within the global market for systemic antifungals.
+The FDA granted us Fast Track, orphan drug and QIDP designation for VL-2397 for the treatment of invasive aspergillosis.

 VL-2397 represents a potential new class of antifungal compound to address invasive aspergillus infections, which are major causes of morbidity and mortality in immunocompromised patients, including transplant recipients.
-In preclinical studies to date, it has demonstrated faster fungicidal activity than marketed drugs and activity against azole-resistant fungal pathogens.
+In preclinical studies to date, it has demonstrated faster fungicidal activity than marketed drugs and activity gagainst azole-resistant fungal pathogens.
 Current treatment options have limited efficacy, as approximately 50-60% of allogeneic hematopoietic stem cell transplant recipients with invasive aspergillosis infections die within 12 weeks.
 Over the past 30 years, only one new class of antifungal drugs (echinocandins) has been introduced.